To Honour and Inspire

 Learn more about these local sports heroes by downloading the COSHF 2015 Media Release.

 Since 2008, the Central Okanagan Sports Hall of Fame has been inducting Athletes, Builders, and Pioneers.
 Click here to find out more about these inductees, and learn more by visiting the display at the Okanagan Heritage Museum.
 Want to see more?
 Like us on Facebook and check out videos from our past induction ceremonies on YouTube.

 The induction process

-Each year, our Sports Legacy Committee will honour inductee(s) into the Sports Hall of Fame.
-The inductee(s) will be selected from nominations made by the community in the categories of Athlete, Team, and Builder.
-Criteria will look at levels of participation, accomplishment, and contributions in each of the nomination categories.
+The Sports Legacy Committee accepts nominations from the community in the categories of Athlete, Team, and Builder.
+Applications are screened and juried by the Selection Committee, who consider levels of participation, accomplishment, and contributions in each of the nomination categories.

 470 Queensway Avenue